LanguageRefer: Spatial-Language Model for 3D Visual Grounding: Experiments

 \subsection{Evaluation on ReferIt3D \cite{achlioptas2020referit_3d}}

 Table \ref{table:pred-eval} shows the accuracy on Nr3D and Sr3D.
-Our model outperformed other models (without extra training dataset) on both Nr3D and Sr3D.
-Our model achieved $43.9 \%$ in Nr3D with $+8.3 \%$ improvement over the baseline method of ReferIt3D \cite{achlioptas2020referit_3d} and $2.2 \%$ increase from the best accuracy from other models in Nr3D.
-In Sr3D, our model achieved $56.0 \%$ which is $15.2 \%$ and $8.0 \%$ increase from the baseline and the best accuracy in the Sr3D section, respectively.
-It is also comparable to the accuracy of SAT (with $1.9 \%$ difference) which was trained with additional 2D image training data.
-It proves that our model is able to accurately reason spatial relationship from the spatial-language embedding and outperforms in both datasets despite the loss of information in appearance.
-In addition, less diverse language expression and utterances only about spatial reasoning can explain outperform in Sr3D.
+Our model outperformed other models (without extra training datasets) on both Nr3D and Sr3D.
+It achieved $43.9 \%$ on Nr3D with an $+8.3 \%$ improvement over the baseline method of ReferIt3D \cite{achlioptas2020referit_3d} and a $2.2 \%$ increase over the best accuracy from other models in Nr3D.
+For Sr3D, our model achieved $56.0 \%$, which is a $15.2 \%$ and $8.0 \%$ increase over the baseline and the best accuracy in the Sr3D section, respectively.
+It is also comparable to the accuracy of SAT (with a $1.9 \%$ difference), which was trained with additional 2D image training data.
+These results prove that our model can accurately reason about spatial relationships from spatial-language embeddings and outperforms other models on both datasets despite the loss of information in appearance.
+In addition, less diverse language expressions and utterances only about spatial reasoning can explain our model's strong performance on Sr3D.